SinanGabel/Linux-commands/README.md

 ```
 # roll back Y number of commits
 git reset --soft HEAD~Y
 # then one can e.g. do
 git push origin master

+# git show diff of changes to be committed
+git diff --cached

 ```